docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 ~/docker-pets/web $ vi Dockerfile
 ```

-2. Change the top line `FROM alpine:3.4` to `FROM alpine:3.6`. `alpine:3.6` is  newer version of the base OS that has this vulnerability fixed.
+2. Change the top line `FROM alpine:3.4` to `FROM alpine:edge`. `alpine:edge` is  newer version of the base OS that has this vulnerability fixed.

 3. Rebuild the image.
-This time we are going to use the tag `2.0`

 ```
-~/docker-pets/web $ docker build -t docker-pets:2.0 .
+~/docker-pets/web $ docker build -t docker-pets

 ```

 4. Tag the image as the `latest` and also with the DTR URL.

 ```
-~/docker-pets/web $ docker push <cluster>.docker-pets/<username>/docker-pets:2.0
+~/docker-pets/web $ cd ..

-~/docker-pets/web $ docker push <cluster>.docker-pets/<username>/docker-pets:latest
+~/docker-pets $ docker push <cluster>.docker-pets/<username>/docker-pets
 ```

 5. Re-deploy the image locally to ensure that the change did not break the app.

 ```
-~/docker-pets $ docker stack deploy -c pets-dev-compose.yml pets Updating service pets_db (id: nv2lehghp7p6dpx0e57rur570)
+~/docker-pets $ docker stack deploy -c pets-container-compose.yml pets Updating service pets_db (id: nv2lehghp7p6dpx0e57rur570)
 Updating service pets_web (id: 3f3lerya83x6a3zapc706yg23)
 unable to pin image docker-pets to digest: errors: